-Who is Rajiv Gauba. the new cabinet secretary?
+Who is Rajiv Gauba, the new cabinet secretary?

 Who is Rajiv Gauba?

-Sixty-year-old Gauba had also served as secretary in the Union urban Development Ministry, Additional Secretary in the Home Ministry, looking after the crucial left wing extremism division, among many other responsibilities.
+Sixty-year-old Gauba had also served as secretary in the Union Urban Development Ministry, Additional Secretary in the Home Ministry and looked after the crucial left-wing extremism division, among many other responsibilities.

 Gauba has wide-ranging experience in senior positions at policy making and programme implementation in both central and state governments and in international organisations.